10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Pricing model

 DigitalOcean uses flat monthly pricing with bundled RAM, vCPU, and storage.
-The entry plan starts at $15.15 a month for 1 GiB of RAM and 10 GiB of storage, with extra storage at a fixed per-GiB rate.
+The entry plan starts at $15.15 a month for 1 GiB of RAM and 10 GiB of storage.
+Extra storage bills at a fixed per-GiB rate on top.
+A standby node for high availability costs the same as the primary node, per DigitalOcean’s own PostgreSQL pricing docs.
+Turning on HA roughly doubles the bill.

 Best for

 Small to mid-size apps that want a flat, predictable bill and almost no configuration.
-A weaker fit if your users are spread across Asia, since coverage stops at Singapore, Bangalore, and Sydney.
+We would call it a weaker fit if your users are spread across Asia, since coverage stops at Singapore, Bangalore, and Sydney.
+We would also skip it if you need affordable high availability, since a standby node costs as much as the primary.

-6. Supabase: managed Postgres with a built-in app backend
+6. Supabase pairs Postgres with a full app backend

 Supabase is an open-source backend platform, often called a Firebase alternative, built on managed PostgreSQL.
 On top of the database you get authentication, object storage, auto-generated APIs, realtime subscriptions, and vector search.
 For a team building an app from scratch, it can replace several services at once, with Postgres at the core.